-Social workers help people deal with the day-to-day problems that reduce the ability to cope and function at an optimal level in personal and family relationships, at work, at school and in the community.
+Social workers help people deal with the day-to-day problems that reduce the ability to cope and function at an optimal level.
+This includes functioning in personal and family relationships, at work, at school and in the community.
 Social workers focus on the social and emotional as well as economic factors that contribute to overall health and social well-being.

 - Depression counselling

 - Addictions counselling, including smoking cessation

 - Enhancing problem-solving, coping and developmental capacities of individuals

 - Providing resources and linking people with systems and supports that offer resources, services and opportunities for the individual’s unique needs

 - Various group programs related to mental health and wellness

 Ask about CBT (cognitive behavioural therapy), a type of evidence-based therapy used to treat anxiety and depression.

 Click here for mental health tips from our social worker.